Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex2/README.md

 In this task, you'll connect the ANGLE Framework to the Game Loop.

- > **Note:** The following section uses code snippets to insert code into your project.
-If you don't want to use code snippets, or code snippets are not setup, you can copy the code for [SimpleRenderer.h](./End/Breakout/SimpleRenderer.h) and  [SimpleRenderer.cpp](./End/Breakout/SimpleRenderer.cpp).

 1. Open the file **Breakout/SimpleRenderer.h**.
 Delete all of the code in the file.

 1. Copy the code from  **[SimpleRenderer.h](./End/Breakout/SimpleRenderer.h)** and paste it into **SimpleRenderer.h**.